IT24101896/Ego_Creation_Project/EGO_Project/backend/CONTRIBUTING.md

 ```

 ## 2. Routes (`/backend/routes`)
-Create a file like `productRoutes.js`.
+Create a fiile like `productRoutes.js`.
 Import your controller and define the endpoints.
 **Use Middleware:** Use the `authMiddleware` to protect routes that require login.

 ```javascript